Wilderness hiking and camping are hands-down some of the best ways to get outside and enjoy the wonders of nature.

 - Dispose Of Waste Properly – When we travel in the backcountry, disposing of your waste properly is of the utmost importance.
 This means that you’ll want to pack out all trash that you produce from the wilderness so you can dispose of it at home.
 You’ll also want to think about how you’ll go to the bathroom outside as you’ll need to ensure that your human waste is discarded in the proper manner.
 This normally involves digging a cathole for your solid waste and packing out your toilet paper.
 But, check with local land managers for their guidance.

 - Respect Wildlife – As guests in the wilderness, we should always respect wildlife.
 Doing so involves storing your food in a way that animals can’t get to it at night.
-It also means understanding what you should do if you come across an animal, especially a bear.
+It also means understanding what you should do if you come across an animal, especially all types of bears.
 When traveling in bear country, consider carrying bear spray, too.
+Bears can smell up to 20 miles away so stay out of areas where a bear would likely go.
 But, you should always check with local land managers and rangers to see what they suggest for hiking in their park or forest.

 3. Safety & Risk Management